dcs.pl - logo 30 years

 • Possibility of inspections and audits.

-• Notification of law enforcement in suspected crimes.
+• Notification of authorities in cases of suspected criminal conduct

 • Planned changes (post full NIS2 implementation): financial penalties in euros linked to turnover percentages and broader supervisory tools.